Directions, Parking, Transportation & More

 Parking & Accessibility

-Although Niagara’s South Coast is made up of four individual municipalities, each of them is similar in the way they offer parking.
+Although Niagara’s South Coast is made up of three individual municipalities, each of them is similar in the way they offer parking.
 Ample parking can be found on public roads and streets with both paid and free options available where and when permitted.
 Downtown parking in some municipalities is free for a certain period of time.
 Parking in business lots and on private property should follow all regulations set by the owner.

 Meeting accessibility standards is a shared commitment among public and private organizations all across Ontario.
 Persons with disabilities are to be given the same opportunities and benefits as any other visitors.
 Despite best efforts to provide a barrier-free environment, including this website, please contact us if you have concerns about barriers of any kind.